 Antelope Canyon is one of the most photographed locations in the world.
 With sweeping curves, sunbeams and sand showers, it looks like something out of a daydream.
-Naturally, it was a must-see on my mission to complete 12 trips in 12 months.

 Located in Lake Powell Tribal Park in Page, Arizona, you can only access this Navajo site with a designated guide.
 There are two canyons, Upper and Lower, but the photo tours and coveted sunbeam shots are only available at Upper Antelope Canyon.

 Those with a passion for photography should opt to take a photo tour.
 While more expensive, you’re guaranteed great shots.
 Most tour attendees are serious photographers that are looking to sell their photos and make multiple visits to capture different light.